ajnaduvil/28-card-game-prototype/Rules/Rules-V3.md

 ## 4. Dealing Process (Two Batches)

-The dealer deals cards clockwise in two distinct batches, with a bidding round after each:
+The dealer deals cards clockwise in two distinct batches, with a bidding round after each.
+Players must keep their cards hidden from other players at all times - no player should know which cards other players have except when cards are played or when the trump is revealed:
 1.  **First Batch:** Deal 4 cards to each player.
 2.  **First Bidding Round:** Conduct the first auction (See Phase 1 below).
 3.  **Second Batch:** Deal the remaining 4 cards to each player.
 Each player now holds their full hand of 8 cards (except the provisional bidder, who has 7 active + 1 folded).